Azure/azureml-template/README.md

 ## GitHub Actions

+Modify all actions and files for your scenario.
+By default:

-- `smoke` is used to check code format - modify as needed
+- `smoke` is used to check code format
-- `run-workflows` runs the ml workflows regularly
+- `run-workflows` runs the example ml workflow every two hours
-- `cleanup` cleans up resources daily
+- `cleanup` runs daily and can be used to cleanup AML resources